 Evaluation links are shared through Zoom upon exiting the event.
 If you did not receive a post evaluation link, the post email from RIAIMH will include the link again.

 Evaluations must be completed by all who wish to receive a CEU credit.

-Full attendance meets the qualifications for 2.0 hours of continuing education credit as required by the National Association of Social Workers, Rhode Island Chapter-NASW units, Northeast Multi Division (NEMD) for Nursing Professionals and the Center for Early Learning Professionals (CELP)-credit for Rhode Island's Early Childhood Workforce.
+Full attendance and participation in the small group exercises meets the qualifications for 2.0 hours of continuing education credit as required by the National Association of Social Workers, Rhode Island Chapter-NASW units, Northeast Multi Division (NEMD) for Nursing Professionals and the Center for Early Learning Professionals (CELP)-credit for Rhode Island's Early Childhood workforce.

-Full attendance is required in order to receive CE units and no partial credit will be offered (participants must join meeting by 8:45 am at the latest).
+Reminder, full attendance and participation in small group exercises are required in order to receive CE units and no partial credit will be offered (participants must join meeting by 8:45 am at the latest).
 Failure to meet these requirements will prohibit RIAIMH from issuing CE certificates and no refund will be provided.

 All attendees will receive a Participation Certificate.
 This certificate lists speakers, title, date, and Infant Mental Health (IMH) Competencies.
 Please use these competencies in your IMH Endorsement Application.

 Please let us know if you have questions. email@example.com